mvolkmann/blog/src/love2d.md

 ## Bundling

+The source code and asset files (fonts, sounds, and images) can be bundled into a single file that can be double-clicked to run the app.
+To do this, create a zip file containing all the required files and make its extension `.love`.

+Some projects contain files in the top project directory (such as shell scripts and documentation) that should not be included in the bundle file.
+To accommodate this, consider moving all the `.lua` and asset files into a subdirectory named `src`.

 Create a shell script named `bundle` in the top directory of the project containing the following where `{project-name}` is replaced by the name of the project: